tkz-sty/tkz-euclide/README.md

 ## Documentation

 Documentation for `tkz-euclide` is available on `CTAN`.
-You have two cheatsheets about tkz-euclide in the archive.
-Use `texdoc tkz-euclide`.
+You have two cheatsheets about `tkz-euclide` in the archive.
+Use `texdoc tkz-euclide` for full documentation.

 ## Examples